DSR-RHIT/me497-reproducible-research/cm/cm5014_numbering-figs.md

-# Rmd to docx: numbering tables and figures
+# numbering tables and figures

 As Norbert Köhler says, “R Markdown has no native method to number and reference table and figure captions”.
 The `captioner` packages gives us